Stanford in the Vale: Demography

-The 2011 Census found that the largest category of occupation in Stanford in the Vale is that of professions (151 of 1041 workers).
+The 2011 census found that the largest category of occupation in Stanford in the Vale is that of professions (151 of 1041 workers).
 In the more subdivided categorization of workers into industries, the largest was that of motor-related industries, including trade of motor vehicles (151 of 1041 workers).
 This was followed, in order, by human health and social work, professional, scientific and technical activities and by education as the other occupations.
 With between 88 and 95 workers, construction and manufacturing were industries in which other villagers at the date of that census tended to work.
 In the parish various grades of sand and gravel are quarried.
 However, only two people were employed in mining and quarrying: 0.2% of the working population.
 The gravel pit in the near northwest of the parish is dormant.

 Transport

-Bus route 67 links Stanford with Faringdon and Wantage six days a week.
-There is no service on Sundays or bank holidays.
-It is operated by Pulhams Coaches.
-Stanford in the Vale is a key point on The Vale Way, a 27 mile walking route across the South Oxfordshire landscape, linking the Market Towns of Wantage, Faringdon and Abingdon.
+Thames Travel operate a bus service to Faringdon and Wantage.
+Stanford in the Vale is a key point on The Vale Way, a 27-mile walking route across the South Oxfordshire landscape, linking the Market Towns of Wantage, Faringdon and Abingdon.